msvoelker/dplpmtud/README.md

 and the client on the other host with

-`src/client IP PORT`
+`src/client [--handle-ptb] IP PORT`

-For server, IP must be a local IP address.
+For the server, IP must be a local IP address and PORT a local free port the server can listen on.

-For client, IP must be the servers IP address.
-In order to handle ICMP PTB messages, client needs superuser privilege.
+For the client, choose the same IP and PORT as chosen for the server.
+If the client shall handle ICMP PTB messages, add the option --handle-ptb.
+For this, the client needs superuser privilege.

 ## Test cases